 At Harrogate we use a Propess pessary to start the induction of labour.
 This is usually the first step in the process.
 This leaflet explains more about the process of induction of labour as an outpatient.

+.

 Why offer an outpatient induction of labour?